fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ### Old React

-In this course we use the [state hook](https://reactjs.org/docs/hooks-state.html) to add state to our React components, which is part of the newer versions of React and is available from version [16.8.0](https://www.npmjs.com/package/react/v/16.8.0) onwards.
+In this course, we use the [state hook](https://reactjs.org/docs/hooks-state.html) to add state to our React components, which is part of the newer versions of React and is available from version [16.8.0](https://www.npmjs.com/package/react/v/16.8.0) onwards.
 Before the addition of hooks, there was no way to add state to functional components.
 Components that required state had to be defined as [class](https://reactjs.org/docs/react-component.html) components, using the JavaScript class syntax.

-In this course we have made the slightly radical decision to use hooks exclusively from day one, to ensure that we are learning the current and future style of React.
+In this course, we have made the slightly radical decision to use hooks exclusively from day one, to ensure that we are learning the current and future variations of React.
 Even though functional components are the future of React, it is still important to learn the class syntax, as there are billions of lines of legacy React code that you might end up maintaining someday.
 The same applies to documentation and examples of React that you may stumble across on the internet.

 We will learn more about React class components later on in the course.

 ### Debugging React applications

 A large part of a typical developer's time is spent on debugging and reading existing code.
-Every now and then we do get to write a line or two of new code, but a large part of our time is spent on trying to figure out why something is broken or how something works.
+Every now and then we do get to write a line or two of new code, but a large part of our time is spent trying to figure out why something is broken or how something works.
 Good practices and tools for debugging are extremely important for this reason.

 Lucky for us, React is an extremely developer-friendly library when it comes to debugging.